johngage/voteA/content/intro.md

 #### Current draft: 18Oct2019.1156pst
 # Journalism and Vote2020

-Threats against the integrity of our election systems challenge American democracy.
+Threats against the integrity of our elections challenge American democracy.

 Today's partisan environment could destroy America's trust in our election systems.

+In a media environment of outrage and false claims, how can we believe the results of an election were decided fairly?

-Can we verify the integrity of our elections?
-Can American journalism build a national common understanding of how to monitor the integrity of our democracy?
+Can we verify the integrity of our elections in a way that most Americans would trust?
+Specifically, can American journalism build a national common understanding of how to monitor the integrity of our democracy in an era of cynicism and attack?

+On election day, news organizations now rely on voting counts from 9,000 jurisdictions.
+This is a proposal to build a parallel data system, utilizing the new data science curriculum, to bring thousands of data scientists into partnership with news organizations to build a new path to guaranteeing integrity.

+What do we have to work with?
+[520,000 elected officials ](https://images.dailykos.com/images/134822/large/Elected_officials.png?1426881549) in the US know how they were elected.

 This site explores the possibility of creating a new, decentralized network of data sources and data analysis to monitor our elections, joining national news organizations, local news organizations, and social media reporting entities with tens of thousands of data scientists, nationwide, in a common effort to acquire and analyze election system data.ss